-related deaths involved people with a history of mental illness (Pilgrim et al., 2015).
-Population estimates indicate that more than one-third of individuals with an AOD use disorder have at least one comorbid mental health disorders and this rate is even higher for those in AOD treatment programs (Marel et al., 2016).
+Outcomes of the health need ds analysis Population estimates indicate that more than one-third of individuals with an AOD use disorder have at least one comorbid mental health disorders and this rate is even higher for those in AOD treatment programs (Marel et al., 2016).
 Marel, C., Mills, K.L., Kingston, R., Gournay, K., Deady, M., Kay-Lambkin, F., Baker, A., Teesson, M., 2016, Guidelines on the management of co- occurring alcohol and other drug and mental health conditions in alcohol and other drug treatment settings (2nd edition).
 Sydney, Australia: Centre of Research Excellence in Mental Health and Substance Use, National Drug and Alcohol Research Centre, University of New South Wales.
 High alcohol consumption and other drugs use (cannabis, meth/amphetamine and opioids/painkillers) by males and people in the age groups 25-59 year olds Varying patterns & prevalence of alcohol consumption and other drugs use by gender and age groups Alcohol consumption in APHN region by gender: Higher prevalence of risky drinking at least yearly among males compared to females (48% vs 29%); One in five males (20%) and 7% of females consumed alcohol at risky levels monthly; and One in three males (34%) and 17% of females consumed alcohol at risky levels weekly (Roche et al., 2016).
-Alcohol consumption in APHN region by age groups: Four in ten (40%) of 12-24 year olds, 46% of 25-59 year olds and 20% of persons aged 60 years and over consumed alcohol at risk levels at least yearly; Prevalence of risky drinking at least monthly was 40% among 12-24 year olds, 46% among 25- Roche, A.M., Fischer, J., Nicholas, R., Kostadinov, V. 2016, Alcohol & Other Drugs Use in South Australia: Adelaide Primary Health Network Patterns and Prevalence, National Centre for Education and Training on Addiction (NCETA), Flinders University, Adelaide, South Australia, unpublished.
+Alcohol consumption in APHN region by age groups: Four in ten (40%) of 12-24 year olds, 46% of 25-59 year olds and 20% of persons aged 60 years and over consumed alcohol at risk levels at least yearly; Roche, A.M., Fischer, J., Nicholas, R., Kostadinov, V. 2016, Alcohol & Other Drugs Use in South Australia: Adelaide Primary Health Network Patterns and Prevalence, National Centre for Education and Training on Addiction (NCETA), Flinders University, Adelaide, South Australia, unpublished.